mautrix/telegram/README.md

 ## Discussion
 Matrix room: [`#telegram:maunium.net`](https://matrix.to/#/#telegram:maunium.net)

-A Telegram chat bridged to the Matrix room will be created once the bridge supports using a bot for unauthenticated users.
+A Telegram chat bridged to the Matrix room might be created at some point.